Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzVpnClientRevokedCertificate.md

 ## SYNTAX

 ```
-New-AzureRmVpnClientRevokedCertificate -Name <String> -Thumbprint <String>
+New-AzVpnClientRevokedCertificate -Name <String> -Thumbprint <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmVpnClientRevokedCertificate** cmdlet creates a new virtual private network (VPN) client-revocation certificate for use on a virtual network gateway.
+The **New-AzVpnClientRevokedCertificate** cmdlet creates a new virtual private network (VPN) client-revocation certificate for use on a virtual network gateway.
 Client-revocation certificates prevent client computers from using the specified certificate for authentication.
 This cmdlet creates a stand-alone certificate that is not assigned to a virtual gateway.
-Instead, the certificate created by **New-AzureRmVpnClientRevokedCertificate** is used in conjunction with the New-AzureRmVirtualNetworkGateway cmdlet when it creates a new gateway.
+Instead, the certificate created by **New-AzVpnClientRevokedCertificate** is used in conjunction with the New-AzVirtualNetworkGateway cmdlet when it creates a new gateway.
 For instance, suppose you create a new certificate and store it in a variable named $Certificate.
 You can then use that certificate object when you create a new virtual gateway.
 For instance,
-`New-AzureRmVirtualNetworkGateway -Name "ContosoVirtualGateway" -ResourceGroupName "ContosoResourceGroup" -Location "West US" -GatewayType "VPN" -IpConfigurations $Ipconfig  -VPNType "RouteBased" -VpnClientRevokedCertificates $Certificate`
+`New-AzVirtualNetworkGateway -Name "ContosoVirtualGateway" -ResourceGroupName "ContosoResourceGroup" -Location "West US" -GatewayType "VPN" -IpConfigurations $Ipconfig  -VPNType "RouteBased" -VpnClientRevokedCertificates $Certificate`
-For more information, see the documentation for the New-AzureRmVirtualNetworkGateway cmdlet.
+For more information, see the documentation for the New-AzVirtualNetworkGateway cmdlet.

 ## EXAMPLES

 ### Example 1: Create a new client-revoked certificate
 ```
-PS C:\>$Certificate = New-AzureRmVpnClientRevokedCertificate -Name "ContosoClientRevokedCertificate" -Thumbprint "E3A38EBA60CAA1C162785A2E1C44A15AD450199C3"
+PS C:\>$Certificate = New-AzVpnClientRevokedCertificate -Name "ContosoClientRevokedCertificate" -Thumbprint "E3A38EBA60CAA1C162785A2E1C44A15AD450199C3"
 ```

 This command creates a new client-revoked certificate and stores the certificate object in a variable named $Certificate.
-This variable can then be used by the **New-AzureRmVirtualNetworkGateway** cmdlet to add the certificate to a new virtual network gateway.
+This variable can then be used by the **New-AzVirtualNetworkGateway** cmdlet to add the certificate to a new virtual network gateway.

 ## PARAMETERS